Lipschitz functions on topometric spaces

 For two topometric spaces $X$ and $Y$ we define $\cC_{\cL(1)}(X,Y)$ to be the set of all continuous $1$-Lipschitz functions from $X$ to $Y$.
 An important special case is $\cC_{\cL(1)}(X) = \cC_{\cL(1)}(X,\bC)$, where $\bC$ is equipped with the standard metric and topology (i.e., with the standard minimal topometric structure), which codes information both about the topology and about the metric structure of $X$.
 In the present paper we seek conditions under which $\cC_{\cL(1)}(X)$ codes the entire topometric structure, as well as analogues of classical results related to separation axioms, in which $\cC(X)$ would be replaced with $\cC_{\cL(1)}(X)$.
-As discussed in \cite{BenYaacov:TopometricSpacesAndPerturbations}, we consider the lower semi-continuity of the distance function to be a topometric version of the Hausdorff separation axiom, so we may expect other classical separation axioms to take a different form in the topometric setting.
+As discussed in \cite{BenYaacov:TopometricSpacesAndPerturbations}, we consider the lower semi-continuity of the distance function to be a topometric version of the Hausdorff separation axiom, so it is expected that other classical separation axioms take a different form in the topometric setting.
 We start with normality.

 \begin{dfn} Let $X$ be a topometric space.
-We say that a closed set $F \subseteq X$ has \emph{closed metric neighbourhoods} if for every $r > 0$ the set $\overline B(F,r) = \{x \in X\colon d(x,F) \leq r\}$ is closed in $X$.
+We say that a closed set $F \subseteq X$ has \emph{closed metric neighbourhoods} if for every $r > 0$ the set $\overline B(F,r) = \{x \in X : d(x,F) \leq r\}$ is closed in $X$.

 We say that $X$ \emph{admits closed metric neighbourhoods} if all closed subsets of $X$ do. \end{dfn}

 It was shown in \cite{BenYaacov:TopometricSpacesAndPerturbations} that compact sets always have closed metric neighbourhoods, so a compact topometric space admits closed metric neighbourhoods.
 Indeed, the first definition of a \emph{compact} topometric space in \cite{BenYaacov-Usvyatsov:CFO} was given in terms of closed metric neighbourhoods.
 While this property seems too strong to be part of the definition of a non compact topometric space, it will play a crucial role in this section.